DHBW-H2F/H2F_control_deploy/README.md

 ## Running
 Run the playbook, this will install and setup all service.
 And can take a few minutes (30 mins) to finish :

-`ansible-playbook -v -i inventory/hosts playbook.yaml`
+`ansible-playbook -v -i inventory/hosts playbook.yaml --tags "install-all"`

 If everything went correctly the interface should have started and you should now be able to access the services :
 - Grafana at http://grafana.<hostname>